- What are the advantages of having a company car?

 - There are a lot of discounts to be found with brands such as Mercedes, Audi and BMW.
 This means that you could end up having a better car than you might have originally thought

 - There are more deals to be had with business leasing

-- This means it could end up cheaper to lease through your business than to lease privately.
+- This means the vehicle could end up cheaper to lease through your business rather than privately.